In Which Countries Are VPNs Illegal?

 Read our disclosure page to find out how can you help VPNCentral sustain the editorial team Read more

-Countries where VPNs are illegal are generally highly censored territories that try to prevent citizens’ access to the free internet.
+Countries where VPNs are illegal are typically highly censored territories that try to restrict citizens’ access to the free internet.

 It’s important to keep that in mind when traveling, as defiance of these rules can result in heavy penalties.